 Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you.
 Learn more

-It’s completely normal to feel dissatisfied sometimes because work isn’t going well.
+Feeling dissatisfied sometimes is normal because work isn’t going well.
 However, if you’re always in a state of fatigue and pressure when thinking about work, chances are you are facing a more serious condition than that.
 That is the state of boredom at work.

 The first sign that you are bored at work is when you are always tired and tired every morning when you wake up.

-Even if you have had enough sleep, you still cannot wake up feeling excited and full of energy for a new day to start.
-The feeling of excitement, the expectation to continue the unfinished work is no longer there.
-You just feel lazy, hesitant to think about the way to the company, work and waiting meetings.
+Even if you have had enough sleep, you still cannot wake up feeling excited and energetic for a new day to start.
+The feeling of excitement, the expectation of continuing the unfinished work, is no longer there.
+You feel lazy, and hesitant to think about the way to the company, work, and waiting meetings.

 To put it more simply, you are afraid to start working.